AndiTaTaEe/personal_portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
 This project showcases my skills, projects, and experiences as a future Computer Engineer.
+This was a challenge at the start of my front-end journey with the help of roadmap.sh (https://roadmap.sh/projects/portfolio-website).

 ## Table of Contents